Tyson Foods launches program to offer team members and families free immigration legal services

 SPRINGDALE, Ark. — Tyson Foods announced Friday (Feb.
-26) that it has launched a program with Arkansas Immigrant Defense (AID) to offer local team members and their families immigration legal services at no cost.
+26) that it had launched a program with Arkansas Immigrant Defense (AID), a 501c3 nonprofit law firm in Arkansas, to offer local team members and their families immigration legal services at no cost.

-Arkansas Immigrant Defense is the only 501c3 nonprofit law firm in Arkansas providing immigration legal services for immigrants and refugees.

 “AID has been providing pro bono legal services to immigrant and refugee children for years.
 Tyson’s immense generosity will expand our free legal services to include refuge and immigrant hourly team members in Green Forest and Berryville,” said Stephen Coger, lead attorney and executive director at Arkansas Immigrant Defense.
 "This means that hundreds of our immigrant neighbors, people who are truly the backbone of our economy and food supply, will be getting free legal help: Karen refugees, Marshall Islanders, Latinx immigrants, and more.
 This is extra important in an area that is truly a desert when it comes to immigration legal services."